Open Source

 Distributed Compute

-Use Hazelcast to speed up your MapReduce, Spark, or custom Java data processing jobs.
+Use Hazelcast OSS to speed up your MapReduce, Spark, or custom Java data processing jobs.
 Load data sets to a cluster cache and perform compute jobs on top of the cached data.
 You get significant performance gains by combining an in-memory approach and co-location of jobs and data with parallel execution.

 IMap<Integer, Product> productMap = jet.getMap(PRODUCTS);